The AI Efficiency Trap—How To Make AI Work For Your Marketing

 • 2026 is the year of considered implementation — structured, goal-led, and human-led

 Who amongst us does not use AI?
 I’d be willing to bet not many.
-The use of generative and agentic AI has transformed how both businesses operate over the past few years, thanks to the inception of services like ChatGPT, Gemini, Claude, embedded agents in marketing tools like HubSpot or Canva, and agentic AI platforms like Loveable.
+The use of generative and agentic AI has transformed how businesses operate over the past few years, thanks to the inception of services like ChatGPT, Gemini, Claude, embedded agents in marketing tools like Salesforce, HubSpot, Canva, Google and Microsoft, and agentic AI platforms like Loveable.
 All offer marketers the ability to more efficiently perform their functions, from strategic planning, to market research, content generation, email/social media/process automation, lead generation and nurturing, website creation, real-time reporting and analytics.

 We all value the efficiencies AI tools bring—but is this a trap?
 After embracing AI tools for so many aspects of my professional life over the last three years, I am still excited, yet more cautious.